Theta of Indiana Chapter

 membership is a significant academic honor.
 Acceptance of that

 invitation reflects a commitment to the liberal arts and sciences

 and to freedom of inquiry and expression.

-Congratulations to the 2013 Student Members in Course.
-For a
+Congratulations to the 2014 Student and Alumni Members in

-complete list of student initiates, view the Members page.
+Course.
+For a complete list of student initiates, view the members page.